Gerlach0130/tabletop-ties/README.md

   ## Installation

-  Utilizes Node.js with Express, MySQL, Sequelize, and dotenv, with plans to incorporate another node package.
+  Utilizes Node.js with Express, MySQL, Sequelize, and dotenv, and socket.io

   Install all necessary dependencies by running the following command:
   ```bash